fsantanna/dceu/doc/manual.md

 ```

 Tags can also be used to "tag" dynamic objects, such as dictionaries and
-tuples, to support the notion of user types in Ceu.
+tuples, introducing the notion of user types in Ceu.
 For instance, the call `tag(:Pos,pos)` associates the tag `:Pos` with the
 value `pos`, such that the query `tag(pos)` returns `:Pos`.

 As an innovative feature, tags can describe user type hierarchies by splitting
 identifiers with (`.`).
-For instance, a tag such as `:T.A.x` matches the types `:T`, `:T.A`, and
+For instance, a tag such as `:T.A.x` matches the tags `:T`, `:T.A`, and
-`:T.A.x` at the same time, as verified by function `sup?`:
+`:T.A.x` at the same time, as verified by the function `sup?`:

 <!-- dceu/src/test/02-tags.ceu -->